segmentio/segment-docs/src/connections/sources/catalog/libraries/server/object-api/index.md

 ---
 title: Objects API
-sourceTitle: 'Objects API'
-sourceCategory: 'Server'
-sidebar: 'Objects API'
 ---

 NOTE: The Objects API is in beta, and so features and names may change without notice as we continue to build.

 The Segment Objects API allows you to send business objects relevant to your business right to Redshift and other Segment supported data warehouses.

-NOTE: We haven’t yet added support for set to our core analytics-<language> libraries so you’ll need to use our HTTP API directly or our independent Go(lang) client for now.
+NOTE: We haven't yet added support for set to our core analytics-<language> libraries so you'll need to use our HTTP API directly or our independent Go(lang) client for now.

 ### Authentication